What would you say if someone told you that there’s not only one, but many people walking around the earth that may be your soul mate?

 2. Release expectations

-Think of your list as a letter to spirit.
+Think of your list as a letter to the spirit.
 You’ve put in your soul mate requests.
 No need to keep re-sending the letter.

 Now, let the list go.
 Hold your desires lightly in your heart, but don’t push.
 Have faith that you’ve been heard.